 registers with people and money.
 Born in the 1880s as National Cash

-Register, NCR is a leading maker of ATMs.
-The company also makes point-of-sale (POS)
+Register, NCR is a leading maker of ATMs, point-of-sale (POS)

 terminals, bar code scanners, and related printer consumables.
+Its

-Other retail and financial systems offerings include check image
+other retail and financial systems offerings include check image

 processing systems and self-service kiosks for hospitality, retail,

 and travel.
 NCR's services segment provides maintenance and